EconometricInstitute/feb22012-programming-website/data/week4/3-exception-class-hierarchy.md

 However, many useful libraries, which you are likely to end up using, make extensive use of it.
 Often these libraries have a lot of classes, which can be daunting to the uninitiated, but with a diagram it is often easy to understand the structure of these libraries.
-For example, when you create Graphical User Interfaces (GUIs) there are different classes that represent components (e.g. a button, a text field) and containers that contain multiple components but are also classes themselves.
-They also contain classes that allow you to specify the layout of components, and classes that help specify actions, that can for example be used if a user clicks a button.
+For example, when you create Graphical User Interfaces (GUIs) there are different classes that represent components (e.g. a button, a text field) and containers that are components themselves and can contain one or more other components themselves (e.g. a tab-pane).
+They also contain ccomponents that allow you to specify the layout of components, and classes that help specify actions, that can for example be used if a user clicks a button.
+Typically, for each type of component there is a specific class that has some general `Component` class as a super-class, whereas only some of them will have the `Container` class as a super-class, which by itself can also have `Component` as a super-class.

 Understanding such hierarchies of classes, a *class hierarchy diagram* provides insight into the structure of a library you are using.
 In these diagrams, we follow the following conventions: